nswdpc/silverstripe-datetime-inputs/README.md

 # Date and Datetime composite inputs for Silverstripe

-Collect a date or datetime input via single composite field made up of relevant day, month, year, hour and minute inputs.
+Collect a date or datetime input via single composite field made up of relevant day, month, year and time inputs.
 The parent field is a standard composite field with child fields submitting data within the form submission for validation.

 Child input fields are standard numeric inputs.
 The time field is a [time input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time).